vinaybhide/portfoliomanager/README.md

    5. Mouse right click->Performance.
 Shows current value for total holding, shows other comparison graph and return graph as well
-         Note: this needs to be moved in main window
+         Note: this needs to be moved in main window v0.5 - Bug fixes and features
+   1. Bugfix-get quote was getting called for each row in Open file.
+Fixed by passing DataFrame from OpenFile to get_stock_quote
+   2. Bugfix-in the performance graph the portfolio value is shown from last date of purchase with total holding instead of first date
+   3. Bugfix-There was a pandas warning while doing cumulative sum of all the holding.
+Fixed that using .loc
+   5. Correction - moved  Analyze Script->Show historical proce series of selected script to Mouse right click->Daily closing Vs SMA
+         Added 20 day SMA graph in the same plot